SUIT: Device firmware update on the nRF54H20 SoC

 External flash support

-You can enable the external flash support by setting the following FILE_SUFFIX=extflash parameter:
+You can build the application with external flash support by running the following command from the sample directory:

 To enable both the external flash and the BLE transport, use the following command: